-When we take a close look, we see that there are no diseases, no illnesses, no ailments that are not caused by biochemical imbalances, we see that all of our health problems are rooted in problems in the biochemistry, and we see that the functioning of the body and the functioning of the mind cannot be considered independently, because they are both nothing other than the functioning of the whole body-mind.
+When we take a close look, we see that there are no diseases, no illnesses, no ailments that are not caused by biochemical imbalances; we see that all of our health problems are rooted in problems in the biochemistry; and we see that the functioning of the body and the functioning of the mind cannot be considered independently, because they are both nothing other than the functioning of the whole body-mind.

 Surely a most striking example of this is the now almost forgotten disease condition called pellagra.
-The name comes from the contraction of the Italian pelle (skin) and agra (sour), and was first used by Francesco Frapolli treating people in the 1880’s in Italy where more than 100k suffered from it.
+The name comes from the contraction of the Italian pelle (skin) and agra (sour), and was first used by Francesco Frapolli treating people in the 1880’s in Italy where more than 100 thousand suffered from it.
 But this wasn’t unique to Italy.
 The same was true in Spain and in France in the late 19th century.
-In the US, it reached epidemic proportions in the American south where it was estimated that between 1906 and 1940, more than 3m were affected, and more than 100k actually died from it.
+In the US, it reached epidemic proportions in the American south where it was estimated that between 1906 and 1940, more than 3 million were affected, and more than 100 thousand actually died from it.

 Pellagra would usually first manifest as skin problems: eczema and psoriasis-like irritations and lesions.
 Then, it brought about anxiety, depression, irritability and anger.
 And eventually, periods of full blown mania, visual and auditory hallucinations, extreme fear, paranoia, bipolar and schizophrenic behaviours.

 Now, if you know someone, if you have been close to someone diagnosed with bipolar disorder, with schizophrenia, with anxiety disorders, depression, or paranoia, you will immediately recognise in this list of symptoms those you saw in this person, surely to different degrees, and surely in the most extreme during a full blown crisis.
 Without a doubt, at least for bipolar disorder, these symptoms are all present, often simultaneously, and sometimes in close succession.

 Yes, pellagra, this terrible disease that caused such awful skin conditions and straight out madness in people, this disease that made these poor people act in ways indistinguishable from those of manic-depressives and schizophrenics, was a simple vitamin B3 deficiency.

 Following the introduction of niacin fortification, half the patients held in psychiatric wards were discharged.
 Just like that, they got better, and went home.
 There was at least one psychiatrist who noticed this remarkable coincidence: his name was Abram Hoffer.
-He wondered why so many got better, but also why only a half?
+He wondered why so many got better, but also why only half.
 What about the other half?
 Could it be that they just need a little more niacin?
 Hoffer was an MD, a board-certified psychiatrist, and a biochemistry PhD.
 He was also the Director of Psychiatric Research for the province of Saskatchewan in Canada, a position he held from 1950, when he was hired and appointed by the department of public health, until 1967, when he opened a private practice.

 What he did to check this hypothesis—that maybe more of the psychiatric patients were not mentally ill at all, but just in need of greater amounts of niacin—was to conduct a study.
 He chose schizophrenics because they are among the most difficult to treat, and also because together with bipolar patients, they have many of the symptoms associated with pellagra.
 The results were stunning: 80% of the schizophrenics given B3 supplementation recovered.
 And these results aren’t anecdotal—the word often used in a pejorative or derogatory manner to dismiss important observations or evidence that fall outside the narrow realm of the conventionally accepted.
 These were the results of the first double-blind placebo-controlled nutrition study in the history of psychiatry.